twisteroidambassador/detour-proxy-advance/README.md

 - Python 3.5 or higher.
 - The `aiodns` Python package.
-- A DNS server known to return authentic, non-poisoned IP addresses.
-This can be a DNS server across a VPN link, a DNSCrypt Proxy, etc.
-- A SOCKS5 proxy server known to reach censored websites.
-This can be a SOCKS5 proxy server across a VPN link, a SOCKS5 proxy tunneled using `stunnel` or `obfs4proxy`, a SSH connection with dynamic forwarding, etc. (Currently only non-authenticated proxies are supported.)
+- A SOCKS5 proxy server that can reach censored websites.
+This can be anything that presents a SOCKS5 server with no user authentication: a plain proxy server, a proxy server tunneled through a VPN, `stunnel` or `obfs4proxy`, a SSH connection with dynamic forwarding, etc. (Proxies with user authentication are not supported.)
-- Some experience in Python.
+- Strongly recommended: A DNS server that returns authentic, non-poisoned IP addresses.
+This can be a DNS server across a VPN link, a DNSCrypt Proxy, etc. If one is not available, a separate tool can be used to tunnel DNS requests through the same proxy used to visit censored websites.

-### Configuration
+### Configuration and usage

-Complete these configuration steps before using:

-- Edit variables in the configuration section near the top of the script to set (at least) your DNS server, upstream proxy, and the local address / port to listen on.
+The script is now configured using command line arguments.
+Run the script with argument "--help" to see detailed usage.
+At the very least, the IP address / host name of the upstream SOCKS5 proxy must be specified.

+By default, the script reads and writes several files in the working directory.
+Different paths / filenames can be specified as command line arguments.

-- Optionally, prepare a list of known IP addresses used in poisoned DNS replies and put it in `dns_poison_ip.txt` in the same directory as the script.
+- `dns_poison_ip.txt` contains a list of known IP addresses used in poisoned DNS replies.
+If a DNS lookup done by the OS returns one of these addresses, it is assumed that the host name is under DNS poisoning.
-- Optionally, prepare a file `persistent.txt` that contains domains / IP addresses that should always use a certain connection method.
+- `persistent.txt` contains host names / IP addresses that should always use a certain connection method.
+See the provided file for examples and comments.
-- Configure your browser's SOCKS5 proxy setting to point to the listen address set above, and make sure to turn on "remote DNS resolution" or any similar option.

-### Running the script

-Just run it!

-Some files will be saved to the same directory as the script by default.

-## Some out-of-scope stuff
+- `state.csv` stores information learned about censored sites.

+Run the script with the appropriate arguments, set your browser to use a SOCKS5 proxy at 127.0.0.1:1080 or whatever address:port specified using `--bind` and `--bind-port` arguments, and browse away.

+### If a convenient uncensored DNS server is not available

+The script can be configured to do DNS lookups using TCP, and a separate tool can be used to direct these lookups through the SOCKS5 proxy server to a public DNS server.
+For example, `socat` 2.0+ can be used like this:

+    socat "tcp-listen:53,bind=127.0.0.1,fork,reuseaddr" "socks5:8.8.8.8:53|tcp-connect:192.168.2.1:1080"

+to listen for (TCP) DNS queries on 127.0.0.1:53, forward them through the SOCKS5 proxy at 192.168.2.1:1080 to Google's public DNS server at 8.8.8.8:53.
+Then, configure the script with `--dns 127.0.0.1 --dns-tcp`.

+Performance will take a hit with this method, since each DNS lookup incurs the additional overhead of a TCP connection through the proxy.

+## Future plans

+Having to use a separate DNS server is indeed clunky.
+My immediate plan for this project is to make it easier and faster to do DNS lookups through the proxy, without using additional tools.
+Features required:

+- Routing TCP DNS lookups through proxy
+- DNS TCP pipelining

+### Features that will not be added

-Occasionally I may add new features to this script.
-Here I list a few features that I believe should *not* be part of this script, and how they can be achieved using other tools.
+Here are a few features I believe should *not* be part of this script, and how they can be achieved using other tools.

 #### HTTP proxy support

 HTTP proxies are *complicated*.
-There are so many corner cases this thing must have a fractal shape, so I am not going to try cramming it into a single script.
+There are so many corner cases, it's probably shaped after a Koch snowflake (hehe), so I am not going to try cramming it into a single script.

-To use Detour Proxy Advance with things that can only use an HTTP proxy, put an HTTP proxy in front, and set Detour Proxy Advance as its upstream.
+To use Detour Proxy Advance with clients that can only use an HTTP proxy, put an HTTP proxy in front, and set Detour Proxy Advance as its upstream.
 [TinyProxy](https://tinyproxy.github.io/) (git version), [Privoxy](https://www.privoxy.org/), [Polipo](https://www.irif.fr/~jch/software/polipo/), [3proxy](https://3proxy.ru/) should all work.
 (Just a note: none of these support non-TLS WebSocket connections.
 Privoxy and Polipo both fall on their faces if the upstream proxy returns an IPv6 bind address.)